10 Reasons to Travel to Leipzig

 Top Highlight

 Leipzig is not only considered Music capital of Germany, but also as one of the music cities in all of Europe.
 Many important musicians such as Johann Sebastian Bach or Robert Schumann were active in Leipzig.
 Richard Wagner was born here and began his musical education in Leipzig.
 The Leipzig Music Trail, which takes you past all the composers' homes and places of work.
-For music lovers in Leipzig, we can also recommend a visit to the Leipzig Opera I would recommend it: The building is not only an absolute eye-catcher visually – the program is also diverse and varied.
-Opposite is the Gewandhaus, an equally breathtaking building in which the Gewandhaus Orchestra And when we talk about music in Leipzig, we can’t help but Thomanerchor simply not over!
+For music lovers in Leipzig, we can also recommend a visit to the Oper Leipzig I would recommend it: The building is not only an absolute eye-catcher visually – the program is also diverse and varied.
+Opposite is the Gewandhaus, an equally breathtaking building in which the Gewandhausorchester And when we talk about music in Leipzig, we can’t help but THOMANERCHOR LEIPZIG (St. Thomas Choir of Leipzig) simply not over!
 As one of the oldest choirs in the world He is also known for Bach's previous role as leader of the ensemble and also performs several times a week in Leipzig.
 Goosebumps guaranteed in St. Thomas Church.

 our recommendation